giovannidemaria/Polito-FreeRTOS-exploration/README.md

 # Group 9 - CAOS Project 2023-24
-Repository for the group project of CA&amp;OS
+Repository for the group project: HaclOSsim - Computer Architectures and Operating Systems

 ## Structure of the Repository
 - **Documentation**